EleutherAI/radioactive-lab/README.md

 # Radioactive data

 This is EleutherAI's reimplementation of the paper ["Radioactive data: tracing through training"](https://arxiv.org/abs/2002.00937).
 Their GitHub repo can be found [here](https://github.com/facebookresearch/radioactive_data). **Warning:** the official open source implementation has some bugs, as well as miscilenaous issues like hard-coded paths that will prevent you from running it.
+To run the code, use the installation instructions below and then open `notebook.ipynb`

+# Original README

+At some point this will be rewritten, but for now we are preserving the original README.

 ## Install